 All dogs and cats must be spayed or neutered.
-All cats must have front paws declawed.

 APPROVAL/REGISTRATION OF PETS

 All dogs/cats must be approved by and registered with the Housing Authority prior to being brought onto the premises.
 Approval is to be obtained by completing the Authorization for Pet Ownership form.
 A color picture of the dog/cats must be provided to the Housing Authority for identification purposes.